rackerlabs/support-how-to/content/cloud-dns/nslookup-checking-dns-records-on-windows.md

 next 4 minutes and 39 seconds.
 If you were to run the same command on the authoritative name server you would see what the current maximum TTL for the record is.

-### Summary

-After reading this you should be able to use `nslookup` to check that a record exists, compare it with the authoritative record and confirm when the cached record will expire.